Frank-Pechar/css-natours/README.md

 ## CSS - SASS/SCSS Properties, Functions, Features and Methods Used

-- basic website reset
+- Basic website reset
-- responsive images using HTML srcset, sizes, picture, and source elements
+- Responsive images using HTML srcset, sizes, picture, and source elements
-- responsive images using multiple conditional CSS media queries for screen size and resolution
+- Responsive images using multiple conditional CSS media queries for screen size and resolution
-- responsive font sizes based on percentage of user agent font-size
+- Responsive font sizes based on percentage of user agent font-size
-- built 2-sided rotating cards using perspective, backface-visibility, overflow: hidden
+- Built 2-sided rotating cards using perspective, backface-visibility, overflow: hidden
 - CSS only popup modal using :target pseudo-class
-- @mixin, @include, @if, @content, @media to simplify using media query breakpoints
+- Used @mixin, @include, @if, @content, @media to simplify using media query breakpoints
-- mixins for clear fixes, and vertical and horizontal positioning
+- Mixins for clear fixes, and vertical and horizontal positioning
-- clip-path to create various polygon and circular shapes
-- background video - <video> HTML element
+- Background video - <video> HTML element
-- keyframe animations for main heading
+- Keyframe animations for main heading
-- ::before and ::after pseudo elements for various animations and styling effects
+- Used ::before and ::after pseudo elements for various animations and styling effects
-- shape-outside and float to wrap text around shapes
-- transform multiple properties simultaneously
+- Transform multiple properties simultaneously
 - SASS variables
+- Used clip-path to create various polygon and circular shapes
+- Used shape-outside and float to wrap text around shapes
-- utility classes for centering and margins
+- Utility classes for centering and margins
-- hover effects on group of images
+- Hover effects on group of images
-- solid color gradients
+- Solid color gradients
-- form formatting using placeholder-shown, ::input-placeholder, :focus, :invalid, :checked
+- Form formatting using placeholder-shown, ::input-placeholder, :focus, :invalid, :checked
-- custom radio buttons
+- Custom radio buttons
-- cubic bezier curves for custom animation timing
+- Cubic bezier curves for custom animation timing
-- background-clip for gradient effects on text and icons
+- Used background-clip for gradient effects on text and icons
-- background-blend-mode image and gradient
+- Used background-blend-mode image and gradient
-- other CSS used – @supports, transform-origin, :not, calc(), outline and outline-offset, skew, box-decoration-break, filter, object-fit, backdrop-filter, table/table-cell, column-(count, gap, rule), hyphens
+- Other CSS used – @supports, transform-origin, :not, calc(), outline and outline-offset, skew, box-decoration-break, filter, object-fit, backdrop-filter, table/table-cell, column-(count, gap, rule), hyphens